Comparison

 Asana

-• Asana's retrospective templates help, but they're just docs
+- Asana's project templates can be repurposed for retros, but they're just docs

 Choose Asana if: